About study permit extensions

 Some students might be able to apply for their first study permit through the inside Canada process.
 Select “inside Canada” under “Get specific instructions on how to apply” to see the list of who is eligible to apply through the inside Canada process.

-If you are eligible to apply for your first study permit through the inside Canada process review our tutorial and Canvas application review course for study permit extensions below to prepare your application, and apply as soon as you receive your letter of acceptance.
+If you are eligible to apply for your first study permit through the inside Canada process, review our tutorial and Canvas application review course for study permit extensions below to prepare your application, and apply as soon as you receive your Letter of Admission and Provincial Attestation Letter, if needed.

 How to extend your study permit